Accretion disk around the rotating Damour-Solodukhin wormhole

 \section{Abstract}

-A new rotating generalization of the Damour-Solodukhin wormhole (DSWH), called Kerr-like wormhole, has recently been proposed and investigated in the literature for echoes in the gravitational wave signal.
-To be more specific, we call it here the rotating DSWH (RDSWH), and examine the extent to which it can mimic the accretion disk profiles of a Kerr black hole (KBH).
-Choosing a stellar sized BH as an example for the accreting object, we enumerate the influence of DSWH parameter $\lambda$ on the characteristics of matter forming a steady-state thin-disk using the Page-Thorne model.
-It turns out that the kinematic properties such as the efficiency $\epsilon$ and the disk potential $V_{\text{eff}}$ are independent of $\lambda$ (which means they are identical to their KBH counterparts), while the emissivity properties are somewhat sensitive to $\lambda$ closely mimicking those of KBH for values of $\lambda<0.1$ even for the extreme spin $a_{\star}=0.998$.
-For values of $\lambda \sim 0$, the temperature and luminosity spectra are indistinguishable from those of KBH, while the difference $\Delta_{\lambda}$ in the maxima of flux of radiation could be qualitatively distinguishable, but still too small to be measurable by current technology.
-The main conclusion is that there is little hope to distinguish RDSWH from KBH by measuring accretion profiles although the objects are topologically quite distinct.
+A new rotating generalization of the Damour-Solodukhin wormhole (RDSWH), called Kerr-like wormhole, has recently been proposed and investigated by Bueno \textit{et al} for echoes in the gravitational wave signal.
+We show a novel feature of the RDSWH, viz., that the kinematic properties such as the ISCO\ or marginally stable radius $r_{\textmd{ {ms}}}$, efficiency $\epsilon$ and the disk potential $V_{\textmd{ {eff}}}$ are \textit{independent} of $\lambda$ (which means they are identical to their KBH counterparts for any given spin).
+Differences however appear in the emissivity properties for higher values $0.1<\lambda\leq 1$ (say) and for the extreme spin $a_{\star}=0.998$.
+The kinematic and emissivity are generic properties as variations of the wormhole mass and the rate of accretion within the model preserve these properties.
+Specifically, the behavior of the luminosity peak is quite opposite to each other for the two objects, which could be useful from the viewpoint of observations.
+Apart from this, an estimate of the difference $\Delta_{\lambda}$ in the maxima of flux of radiation $F(r)$ shows non-zero values but is too tiny to be observable at present for $\lambda < 10^{-3}$ permitted by the strong lensing bound.
+The broad conclusion is that RDSWH\ are experimentally indistinguishable from KBH by accretion characteristics.